H013, ground floor of the Humanities Building

 - Executive Committee Member of the Society for Caribbean Studies

-- Co-chair of the BME Network, University of Warwick
+- Chair of the University of Warwick's Race Equality Taskforce

 - CE267 Race, Power and Community (undergraduate second-year CLL module)